liferay-search/liferay-docs/en/user/articles/130-forms/06-data-providers.markdown

 When setting up a data provider, you're accessing a [REST web service](https://en.wikipedia.org/wiki/Representational_state_transfer).
-Use the JSON web services registered in @product@, or any other REST web service you can access.
-To find a list of the registered JSON web services in @product@, navigate to [http://localhost:8080/api/jsonws](http://localhost:8080/api/jsonws) (assuming you're running a local server).
+Use the JSON web services registered in @sharepoint@, or any other REST web service you can access.
+To find a list of the registered JSON web services in @sharepoint@, navigate to [http://localhost:8080/api/jsonws](http://localhost:8080/api/jsonws) (assuming you're running a local server).
 Browse the available Liferay services.